Fidelity Medallion: Disposition of the three Medallions

 All three of the original Medallions were thought to be lost.
-Isaac Van Wart's example was thought to be lost at the time of his death in 1828, but is actually in the hands of a descendant in Westchester County, NY.
+Isaac Van Wart's example was thought to be lost at the time of his death in 1828, but was actually in the hands of a descendant in Westchester County, NY, until it was donated to the New York State Museum in 2023.
 John Paulding's and David Williams' medallions were both donated to the New-York Historical Society in 1905 which displayed them in a locked, glass-topped case.
 In mid-1975, the two Medallions were stolen, along with the pocket watch originally belonging to Major John André.
 The Historical Society did not go public with the loss at the time, and none of the items have been recovered.

 Replicas

 In the two centuries since the original Fidelity Medallions were issued, replicas have occasionally been produced in metals including silver, pewter, lead and bronze and in varying degrees of historical accuracy.
-The American Numismatic Society has six different specimens in their collection.
+The American Numismatic Society has seven different specimens in their collection.

 An auction catalog, published for a September 2012 sale which featured a replica of the award, includes a description of the Fidelity Medallion: